-The debate over operating system (OS) security is both complicated and typically takes on a certain intensity depending on your perspective.
-Regardless of your position, there are several key factors that improve the security of Linux:
+The debate over operating system (OS) security is both complicated and typically takes on a certain intensity, depending on your perspective.
+Regardless of your position, there are several key factors that in our opinion improve the security of Linux.

-- Less opportunity for users to have ‘root’ privileges, providing tighter control over what an application has access to, and the impact it can have on the system.
+Additionally, the large developer pool working with Linux’s open source OS code results in a higher likelihood that any security loopholes will be caught faster.
+Furthermore, there is less opportunity for users to have “root” privileges, which provides tighter control over what an application has access to, and the impact it can have on the system.
 This tighter control makes it more difficult for malicious software to gain access to key systems.